-- 1. The vessel is to be approached using shallow draft vessels. - 2.
-The vessel is to be extracted using a crane from a shallow draft deck barge, by hand using the best available tools, or similar approach to minimize impacts to the site and surrounding areas. - d.
+- 1. The vessels are to be approached using shallow draft vessels. - 2.
+The vessels are to be extracted using a crane from a shallow draft deck barge, by hand using the best available tools, or similar approach to minimize impacts to the site and surrounding areas. - d.
 For Derelict Vessels Sunken in Shallow Water: - 1.
 Install and inflate flotation bags as needed. - 2.
 Lift the vessel with barge mounted crane or similar equipment